You are currently browsing the monthly archive for November 2011.

 I was privileged to be either the overall program coordinator or one of the organizing and public relations staff for the participation in seven Macy’s parades by the McDonald’s All-American High School Band, from the mid-70’s to the early 80’s.
 McDonald’s created a program in which a musical selection committee picked a top musician from each state and the District of Columbia each year, to comprise a marching and concert band. the selection committee was initially headed by maestro Paul LaValle, former musical director of Radio City Music Hall.
 The Bands would march in the Macy’s Parade and then in the Tournament of Roses Parade, as well as do TV appearances and concerts in places like Carnegie Hall and the Kennedy Center.

-My experiences related to Vietnam, including Thanksgiving 1968 in Saigon, are at http://www.chilit.org.
-Click on “Scheme of Exercises” and then on the story title, “All That Glitters…”.
+My experiences related to Vietnam, including Thanksgiving 1968 in Saigon, not to mention what happened to all that gold at Fort Knox, are at http://www.chilit.org.
+Click on “Scheme of Exercises” and then on “Roll of Members” then on my name, then on the story title, “All That Glitters…”.
 The essay was presented on November 21 this year at the Chicago Literary Club meeting.